Doomsday Predictions are Forever

 Now, the scientific community is warning us that the average hurricane will continue to get stronger because of global warming.
 A scientist at MIT has published a study well before this tragedy showing that since the 1970s, hurricanes in both the Atlantic and the Pacific have increased in duration, and in intensity, by about 50 % . . .
 Two thousand scientists, in a hundred countries, engaged in the most elaborate, well organized scientific collaboration in the history of humankind, have produced long-since a consensus that we will face a string of terrible catastrophes unless we act to prepare ourselves and deal with the underlying causes of global warming.
 Al Gore, September 9, 2005

 This was an easy sell because 2005 was an active hurricane year; however, during the next twelve years, no major hurricane (category three or above) struck the U.S. That was the longest quiescent stretch since meteorologists began tracking US hurricanes.
-Mr. Gore’s righteous indictment of fossil fuels, capitalism, and political opponents played well at the time and he is still remembered fondly for his attempts to save humanity, but stubborn facts don’t care about your gut feelings.
+Mr. Gore’s righteous indictment of fossil fuels, capitalism, and political opponents played well at the time and he is still remembered fondly for his indefatigable perseverance to save humanity, but stubborn facts don’t care about your gut feelings.

 Consider also this long-term comparison: https://en.wikipedia.org/wiki/List_of_United_States_hurricanes